VladimirMarkelov/todo_lib/README.md

 `filter(tasks: &todo::TaskSlice, c: &Conf) -> todo::IDVec`

 The function gets the list of all todos and filtering rules and returns the list of todo IDs(todo's ID is the order number of the todo in the original list) that matches the rules.
-If a rule works with strings(e.g, projects or regex), the rule is caseinsensitive.
+If a rule works with strings(e.g, projects or regex), the rule is case-insensitive.
 Available rules (if a rule is None the rule is skipped):

 * `range` - selects one todo by its ID, or a few ones by ID range(inclusive);
 * `all` - selects only all done, only incomplete, or both;
 * `pri` - selects with any priority, without any priority, or with the same/higher/lower priority(inclusive);
 * `regex` - when `use_regex` is true, it does regular expression pattern matching, otherwise it search for a substring.
 Note: it searches for the `regex` in subject, projects, and contexts;
 * `projects` - selects all todos that have *any* of `projects`.
-This rule allows a caller to do very basic pattern matching: `*` added to the begining or to the end of a project means to look for a project which name ends or starts respectively with the word, Adding `*` to both ends works like `regex` but checks only projects. `*` in the middle of the word does not have any special meaning - use `regex` in this case;
+This rule allows a caller to do very basic pattern matching: `*` added to the beginning or to the end of a project means to look for a project which name ends or starts respectively with the word, Adding `*` to both ends works like `regex` but checks only projects. `*` in the middle of the word does not have any special meaning - use `regex` in this case;
 * `contexts` - selects all todos that have *any* of `contexts`.
 The rule can use `*` in the same way `projects` does;
 * `due` - selects all todos with any due date, without due date, a todo with due date within range, or todos which are less than the number of days ahead;
 * `rec` - selects all recurrent todos or all without recurrent flag.
+* `thr` - selects all todos with any threshold date, without threshold date

 ## Sorting